-- Context During the evaluation period, CCDAs were created but none were reconciled.
-Prescriptions were transmitted, and records were exported, viewed, and downloaded successfully. - Compliance Metrics for b.1, b.3, b.6, e.1 and h.1 criteria demonstrate that these criteria are available, effective and compliant.
-However, no CCDAs were received via an outside system or reconciled (b.2) and no direct messages were sent but few were received.
-Not a single provider imported or exported CQM files either. - Exchange For the most part, metrics for b, e.1, and h.1 criteria demonstrate effective EHI.
-There were no direct messages sent under h.1 criterion either. - Outcome Metrics demonstrate that all criteria met expectations.
-Metrics also demonstrate a success rate for all criteria except b.2 and c.3 due to no CCDAs reconciliation and no CQMs imported or exported by a provider. - Challenges We encountered duplicate viewed, downloaded, or transmitted records.
+- Context During the evaluation period, CCDAs were created and reconciled, prescriptions transmitted, and records were exported, viewed, and downloaded successfully. - Compliance Metrics for b and e criteria demonstrate that these criteria are available, effective, and compliant.
+However, no CCDAs were received via an outside system and no direct message was sent or received.
+Not a single provider imported or exported CQM files. - Exchange For the most part, metrics for b criteria demonstrate effective EHI exchange except for b.1 and b.2 due to the lack of sent and received CCDAs and no CCDAs received from outside providers respectively.
+There were no direct messages sent and received to demonstrate h.1effective EHI exchange either. - Outcome Metrics demonstrate that all criteria except c.3 and h.1 met expectations.
+Metrics also demonstrate a success rate for b.3, b.6 and h.1.
+Success rate for b.1, b.2 and c.3 criteria proved to be inconclusive. - Challenges We encountered duplicate viewed, downloaded, or transmitted records.
 It is also worth mentioning that although providers did not import or export any CQM files during the evaluation period, we recently were able to confirm that the certified criterion is available and effective.
 On January 18, 2023 a provider requested a QRDA Type III file for reporting period 01/01/2020 to1/31/2020 which was successfully exported.